 30 years old

-Currently Raymond Shon is completing his Doctor of Philosophy at the University of Melbourne Conservatorium of Music, as a recipient of an Australian Government Research Training Program Scholarship.
-He is a Master of Music graduate from the Sibelius Academy (Helsinki, Finland), where he studied with Teppo Koivisto and Risto-Matti Marin and he completed his Bachelor of Music with Honours at the Melbourne Conservatorium of Music with Stephen McIntyre.
+Raymond Shon is a Master of Music graduate from the Sibelius Academy (Helsinki, Finland), where he studied with Teppo Koivisto and Risto-Matti Marin.
+He completed his Bachelor of Music with Honours at the Melbourne Conservatorium of Music with Stephen McIntyre.

 Outside of his piano studies, Raymond has studied conducting with the late John Hopkins and Olli Vartiainen, organ with Douglas Lawrence and Markku Hietaharju, as well as harpsichord with Elizabeth Anderson and Assi Karttunen.
-He has participated in masterclasses with many prominent European pianists including Paavali Jumppanen, Olli Mustonen, Kirill Gerstein, Ewa Kupiec, Ralf Gothóni, Matti Raekallio, Roland Krüger, Antti Siirala, Eero Heinonen and Geoffrey Douglas Madge.
+He has participated in masterclasses with Paavali Jumppanen, Olli Mustonen, Kirill Gerstein, Ewa Kupiec, Ralf Gothóni, Matti Raekallio, Roland Krüger, Antti Siirala, Eero Heinonen and Geoffrey Douglas Madge.

-As a devotee for the music of Ferruccio Busoni, Raymond performed the Melbourne premieres of the composer’s Six Elegies piano cycle (2014) and the complete Six Sonatinas (2018).
+As a devotee for the music of Ferruccio Busoni, Raymond gave the first Melbourne performances of the composer’s Six Elegies piano cycle (2014) and the complete cycle of Six Sonatinas (2018).
 In 2016 he performed in a special curated concert at Helsinki’s Musiikkitalo to commemorate Busoni’s 150th jubilee year, which was recorded and broadcast by Finnish national radio YLE1.